NAVIN132/DEVOPSLAB/README.md

 git stash pop
 This will apply the changes you had stashed before.
 If there are any conflicts, Git will notify you, and you'll need to resolve them.

+******Assignment 3******

+**1. Source already Pushed on after commit of First Assignemnt on git Hub.**

+       git push -u origin feature1

+**2. Go to GitHub and Create a Pull Request**

+Once the feature branch is pushed to GitHub, follow these steps to create the pull request (PR):

+Open the GitHub repository in your browser where the repository is hosted.

+Navigate to the "Pull requests" tab at the top of the repository page.

+Click the "New pull request" button.

+Select the base and compare branches:

+For the base branch, choose main (this is the branch you're merging into).
+For the compare branch, select feature1 (or the name of your feature branch).
+Review the changes:

+GitHub will show you the changes between the main and feature1 branches.
+Make sure everything looks correct.
+You can also add a description of the changes you've made in the PR text box (for example, explaining the feature you worked on or any other context the reviewer might need).
+Create the pull request:

+After reviewing, click the Create pull request button.
+You can add a title and description for your PR.
+It's a good practice to add a meaningful description about what the PR is doing (e.g., "Add new feature to handle user authentication").
+**3. Merge the Pull Request**
+Once your PR is created, you may need someone to review the changes (depending on the repository's settings).
+After the review, you'll either:

+Merge it yourself (if you have the necessary permissions), or Wait for a project maintainer to review and merge the PR.
+To merge the PR:

+Click the "Merge pull request" button on GitHub.
+Confirm the merge (you may be prompted to confirm the merge, depending on settings).
+If necessary, delete the feature branch after merging (GitHub will typically give you an option to delete the branch).

+**4. Pull the Latest Changes into Your Local Repository (Optional)** After merging the pull request on GitHub, you can update your local main branch to reflect the changes from the remote repository.

+Switch to your main branch:

+git checkout main
+Pull the latest changes from GitHub:

+git pull origin main